wrzeczak/wrzlib/README.md

 ### r_array.h

 R_ARRAY is a simple dynamic array library I wrote mostly for my C rewrite of my [viewer](https://github.com/wrzeczak/viewer) project.
 It can store integers and strings, doesn't need too much messing around with `malloc()` (hopefully I correctly wrote it in such a way that I don't need to malloc every string ever???), and has a generally pleasing API.
-If you are in serious need of a dynamic array library, I would not recommend using this; it is not throughly tested (other than in `ra_demo.c`) and was written purely to support a personal project.
+If you are in serious need of a dynamic array library, I would not recommend using this; it is not thoroughly tested (other than in `ra_demo.c`) and was written purely to support a personal project.
 Do not trust me with your data.
 Documentation on the interface and data structures are provided in `r_array.h`, and I think the code is simple enough to speak for itself.